 I am transferring from another Mass General Brigham affiliate and I was cleared by their Occupational Health department.
 Do I also need to be cleared by MGH Occupational Health?

 Occupational Health is an enterprise-wide department that has a database of all employees regardless of clinic location throughout the Mass General Brigham system, so they will have access to your records.
 If there was no period of inactivity between jobs and you are current with all clearance requirements for your new role, an appointment with MGH Occupational Health is not necessary.

 Do I have to attend my Occupational Health Services (OHS) appointment if it is scheduled during my shift?

-If I already met with Occupational Health Services when I was a volunteer or non-employee at MGH, do I need to go again?
+If I already met with Occupational Health Services when I was a volunteer or non-employee at Mass General, do I need to go again?